LaxarJS/laxar-vue-adapter/README.md

 ### Separate files

-Note that in this case the template will be compiled on-the-fly in the user's browser and might incur a slight performance penalty.
+When using separate files for HTML template and controller logic, the template will be compiled on-the-fly in the user's browser, incurring a slight performance penalty.
 You will also have to make sure that `vue` resolves to the so-called "[standalone build][vue-standalone]" of _Vue.js_.

 ```html